gnl42/KaiZen-OpenAPI-Editor/README.md

-SwagEdit
----
+# SwagEdit - Eclipse Editor for Swagger–OpenAPI

-Eclipse Editor for Swagger API Description Language.
+SwagEdit is an Eclipse Editor for the [Swagger](http://swagger.io) API Description Language, now known as the [OpenAPI Specification](http://openapis.org).

+SwagEdit was developed for [RepreZen API Studio](http://reprezen.com/swagger-tools), a comprehensive solution for API modeling, documentation, visualization, testing and code generation, built on Eclipse.
+Swagger–OpenAPI.

+We welcome your suggestions and contributions!

-# Development
+## Development

 Development of SwagEdit should be done with Eclipse.
 This project uses Maven/Tycho so you should have the Eclipse maven plugin `m2e` already installed.